IAliceBobI/sy-tomato-plugin/README.md

 ## 2024-03-12

-* Ctrl+Shift+S: Directly send the selected content to the AI.
+* Alt+Shift+S: Directly send the selected content to the AI.
 * Provide shortcut keys to jump to the bookmark location of the current document.

 ## 2024-03-10